vinitshetty16/Retail-Product-Analysis-Using-SQL-Insights-from-Woolworths-Listings/README.md

 # 🛒 Woolworths Product & Sales Insights Using SQL

-This project analyzes a dataset of 24,000+ Woolworths product listings, enriched with simulated sales data, to uncover valuable insights for category managers, supply chain analysts, and online merchandising teams.
+This project analyzes a dataset of 24,000+ Woolworths product listings, enriched with sales data, to uncover valuable insights for category managers, supply chain analysts, and online merchandising teams.

 ---